plkemp/syslib_2023/README.md

 # Notes on System Librarianship

-These are notes from a course on Systems Librianship conducted by Prof. Sean Burns.
+This is my journal from a course on Systems Librianship conducted by University of Kentucky Professor Sean Burns.
 They were entered using the Nano text editor.

 >This journal covers: